rzgry/prototype-vscode-microprofile/README.md

 ## MicroProfile `properties` Features

-In `microprofile-config.properties` and `application.properties` files, you will benefit with:
+In `microprofile-config.properties` files, you will benefit with:

   * Completion support for MicroProfile properties
   * Hover support for MicroProfile properties